mikeshulman/narya/README.md

 Secondly, every time you process a command in ProofGeneral, that command is automatically reformatted.
 If you retract the command, it remains reformatted.
 To undo the reformatting, you can use Emacs' undo operation (`C-/`); this will also retract the command, if it is still in the processed region.

 Processing an entire file in ProofGeneral does not have *exactly* the same reformatting effect as running Narya on it from the command line.
 They should reformat individual commands in the same way, but the command-line reformatter also ensures that distinct commands are separated by single blank lines (suitably interpreted in the presence of comments).
 ProofGeneral can't do this, as it doesn't even pass blank lines and comments between commands to the Narya subprocess.
 However, most people already separate their commands by single blank lines, so this difference is not usually a serious issue.
+If a file has been formatted by the command-line reformatter, processing it in Proof General should not *change* that formatting (if it does, please report a bug).

 It is not currently possible to reformat code without simultaneously typechecking it.
 The presence of user-definable mixfix notations that can also be imported from other files means that any reformatter must be at least partially context-aware.
 It would probably be possible to implement a reformatter that resolves user-defined notations without typechecking definitions, but this is not a high priority.